nathandavis18/Mini-Editor/README.md

 ### Configuring Syntax Highlighting

 There is a config.json file for configuring the syntax highlighting to your heart's content!
-All you need to do is make sure the config.json file is in the same directory as the nve executable.
+All you need to do is make sure the config.json file is in the same directory as the mini executable.
 From there, all your configurations get loaded, and depending on the file extension, the proper syntax is configured!

 The list of pre-selected colors are: